erikrowens/Le-Wagon-Case-Study/README.md

 # Notes
 ## Data

+TARGETS (default) ARE NOT BALANCED (SMOTE? stratify the train/test split)

+DISTRIBUTIONS OF MANY COLS ARE NOT NORMAL

 The data is essentially JUNK...haha.
 There are a lot of columns, 43 in total and many of them have a lot of NA values (see Preprocessing for details).
 I dropped the columns that have more than 50%